hoodiecrow/ConsTcl/README.md

 **expand-quasiquote**

-A quasi-quote isn't a macro, but we'll deal with it in this section anyway. `expand-quasiquote` traverses the quasi-quoted structure searching for `unquote` and `unquote-splicing`.
+A quasi-quote isn't a macro, but we will deal with it in this section anyway. `expand-quasiquote` traverses the quasi-quoted structure searching for `unquote` and `unquote-splicing`.
 This code is brittle and sprawling and I barely understand it myself.